StijnvanWijk98/Ipass/README.md

 # How to use?
 1. First make sure you have hwlib and bmptk installed, don't have it?
-You can find the hwlib here:https://github.com/wovo/hwlib And the bmptk here: https://github.com/wovo/bmptk
+You can find the hwlib here:https://github.com/wovo/hwlib, and the bmptk here: https://github.com/wovo/bmptk
 2. Clone this library
 3. You have all the tools ready!